-Unauthorised absence is failing to turn up to work without having a statutory or contractual right, or the employer’s permission, to be absent i.e not for any of the other reasons stated in this article.
+Unauthorised absence is failing to turn up to work without having a statutory or contractual right, or the employer’s permission.
+Essentially, an unauthorised absence means to be absent without a valid reason (e.g. sickness) or without informing the employer at all.

-Whilst there can be an exhaustive list of types of leave that your employees could take, these encapsulate the most common and genuine reasons for employee absence.
-It’s important for employers to have an understanding of these types of leave so that they can effectively manage absence within their small business.
+Whilst there's an exhaustive list of types of leave that your employees could take, these are most common and genuine reasons for employee absence in SMEs.

 An IDM-certified Digital Copywriter as of February 2023, Aimée is Breathe's Content Assistant.
 With a passion for guiding readers to solutions for their HR woes, she enjoys delving into & demystifying all things HR: From employee performance to health and wellbeing, leave to company culture & much more.